wangerekaharun/wangerekaharun/README.md

 - [A deep dive and building an outstanding career in mobile applications development.](https://speakerdeck.com/wangerekaharun/a-deep-dive-and-building-an-outstanding-career-in-mobile-applications-development): [Valentine Rutto](https://twitter.com/valentinerutto) & I shared tips from our experiences on how to build an outstanding career in mobile applications development at the Lux Academy Industry Experts Physical Meetup held in February 2023.

 - ### 🎥 Video Courses
 - - [Your Second Kotlin Android App](https://www.kodeco.com/38052357-your-second-kotlin-android-app): I worked on this course as the Materials Author.
-In this course, viewers level up their Android skills by writing a task list managing app entirely in Kotlin and Jetpack Compose.
+In this course, viewers level up their Android skills by writing a task list managing apps entirely in Kotlin and Jetpack Compose.
 In it, they learn about Composables, LazyLayouts saving data, integrating navigation components in Compose, and Android Jetpack
 - [Deep Links In Android](https://www.raywenderlich.com/20868773-deep-links-in-android)
 ## Older Contributions